When to Start

 First Feeding – the Breast Crawl

 Many experts recommend the following process for initiating breastfeeding.
-Immediately after birth, mom is in a semi-reclining position, and the baby is placed skin-to-skin on mom’s belly.
-(Naked baby on mom’s bare belly/chest, with a blanket over both of you to keep baby warm).
+Immediately after birth, the breastfeeding parent in a semi-reclining position (here’s a video about the laid-back breastfeeding position) and the baby is placed skin-to-skin on her belly.
+(Naked baby on the parent’s bare belly/chest, with a blanket over both of you to keep baby warm).
 It is best not to wash baby’s hands before doing this; if his hands smell like amniotic fluid, that helps him to recognize mom’s smell.

-Baby is then allowed to nuzzle against mom; he may touch her belly and breasts, may sniff or lick or mouth at her skin.
+Baby is then allowed to nuzzle against the parent; he may touch her belly and breasts, may sniff or lick or mouth at her skin.
 (Learn more about hunger cues.)
-He may “crawl” and wiggle his way up to her breast on his own, eventually.
+About 30 – 40 minutes after birth, he may “crawl” and wiggle his way up to her breast on his own.
 If placed near her nipple, he may begin bobbing his head up and down, or turning his head from side to side.
 He may find the nipple on his own, then may latch onto the breast on his own.
 (Click here for a video of this, or go to YouTube and search for “breast crawl” to see lots of babies making this journey.)

 Research indicates that it may take a baby up to 50 minutes to latch on his own, but if allowed to do so, the baby generally will have a good latch from then on, and generally mom will have less problem with sore nipples and other breastfeeding challenges.
-Mothers who breastfeed in the first hour tend to breastfeed their babies longer than those who did not feed shortly after birth.
-Skin-to-skin and early breastfeeding is also important after cesarean.
+(Check out this video for really clear illustration of a good latch and effective nursing.)

 However, some babies do not latch on by themselves.
-If mom had pain medication during labor, self-attachment is less likely.
+This may be more likely if the birthing parent had pain medication or a cesarean.
 If by 45 minutes or so after birth, the baby isn’t seeming interested in feeding, try expressing a little colostrum, and rubbing it on baby’s lips.
 This may stimulate his hunger.

 If by 50 minutes after birth baby has not yet latched on and nursed, then mom will want to follow the steps described under position and latch, to help her baby learn to nurse.